Harry24k/adversarial-attacks-pytorch/contributions.md

 The most important thing is that `Attack` only takes `model` when it is called.

-Now, all methods are made on assumption that "Users feed the original images and labels".
+In addition, all methods are made on assumption that "Users feed the original images and labels".
 However, it can be changed in the future if there is a new attack that uses other inputs.
 **Any ideas to further improve `Attack` class are welcome!!!**